Vervious/middleman/README.md

 # state dump
 the machine also dumps its state periodically for readability.
 The state is, however, rederivable from the ledger and executing the machine in a deterministic way.

+# machine running
+right now, every minute, the machine executes the set of "currently running code" (a list of function calls).
+A function doesn't necessarily have to remove itself from the list.